Soybean exports help to shrink US trade deficit in January

 The weakness in capital goods imports likely suggests a slowdown in business spending on equipment.
 A drop in imports normally suggests cooling domestic demand.
 There were, however, increases in imports of consumer goods, as well as motor vehicles and parts in January.

-Crude oil imports dropped by US$1.4 billion, reflecting both lower volumes and prices.
+Crude oil imports dropped by US$1.4 billion, partly reflecting lower prices.
 Imported oil prices averaged US$42.59 per barrel in January, the cheapest since December 2016.

-In second report on Wednesday, the Commerce Department said the current account deficit, which measures the flow of goods, services and investments into and out of the country, rose 6.1 percent to a 10-year high of US$134.4 billion in the fourth quarter.
+In a second report on Wednesday, the Commerce Department said the current account deficit, which measures the flow of goods, services and investments into and out of the country, rose 6.1 per cent to a 10-year high of US$134.4 billion in the fourth quarter.